 What if ZSR doesn’t own the item I want to place on Course Reserves?

-Enter the item information in Course Reserves and choose the, “Please purchase this item…” option.
-Course Reserves will contact your library liaison to notify them of the purchase.
+Enter the item information in Course Reserves and choose the ‘Please purchase this item…’ option.
+It is not necessary to contact your library liaison to request a purchase for Course Reserves.

 What happens if an item is on Course Reserves for another course?

 An item can be put on Course Reserves for more than one course at a time.
 Instructors of both courses are contacted to establish dates the items are needed.